stefanpate/bottle/README.md

 lc.generate_local_cache_from_default_zenodo('compounds.sqlite')
 ```

-### Convert equilibrator database from sqlite to postgres by following sqlite_to_postgres.ipynb

 ### Acquire Chemaxon license

 License must cover pKa calculator and ```cxcalc``` must exist in PATH.
 See more from [equilibrator docs](https://equilibrator.readthedocs.io/en/latest/local_cache.html)